How to Become a REALTOR® In 2025

 Step 1: Get a Real Estate License

-The first step to becoming a REALTOR® is to get a real estate license.
+The first step in becoming a REALTOR® is getting your real estate license.
+How can you achieve this?
+Follow these steps:

 Each state's real estate commission (REC) maintains its own set of educational requirements and fees.
-You'll need to check with your state's REC to learn the specifics for earning your license.
+You'll need to check with your state's REC to learn the specifics for earning your license in that state.

 - Have a valid and active real estate license,